Document Classification and Indexing Made Easy

 - Faster, more reliable, and cost-effective compared to manual indexing.

 - Practically it compensates for differences among the terms used in searches and indexing terms.

 How It Works

 The user/AI interaction starts when the user scans a document using the software.
 The user attempts to check in a document by pressing the “Analyze Document” button.
 That is when the AI kicks in.
 It starts by automatically analyzing what document is scanned.
-It then checks for certain keywords and tags them.
-Then, it extracts content and any other relevant information from the scanned images.
+It then checks for specific keywords and tags them.
+Next, it extracts content and any other relevant information from the scanned images.
 Finally, it prompts the user with a form showing all the information it has gathered along with visual markers, known as bounding boxes, on the scanned document.